Hussein-Mourad/final-term3/README.md

 ### Sort by last name

 This function sorts the global array of Contacts by last name with the help of the built-in function `qsort()`. `qsort()` itself needs a helping function.
-So, `compareNames()` function is that helping function.
+So, [`compareNames()`](#comparenames) function is that helping function.
-The role of `compareNames()` function is to compare two items and return an integer value less than zero if the first item is less than second item , return zero if both items are equal, or return an integer value more than zero if the first item is greater than second item.
+The role of [`compareNames()`](#comparenames) function is to compare two items and return an integer value less than zero if the first item is less than second item , return zero if both items are equal, or return an integer value more than zero if the first item is greater than second item.
 > You can find sample runs for this function in [Print](#print-1) section above
+> Note: You can click on the name of the helping functions for more information.
 #### Code:
 ```C
 int compareNames(const void *pa, const void *pb)